 - LISG (Lesbian Immigration Support Group) and WAST (Women Asylum Seekers Together) both work with lesbian asylum seekers.

-- Particular interest groups such as the Manchester Lesbian and Gay Chorus, and LGBT sports groups such as Manchester Village Spartans Rugby Union Football Club, the Village Manchester Football Club, or Northern Wave Swimming Club, can all offer opportunities to develop friendships, learn new skills, and build self-confidence in who we really are.
+- Particular interest groups and LGBT sports groups can all offer opportunities to develop friendships, learn new skills, and build self-confidence in who we really are.

 All of these can be useful places for you to make friends, share experiences, tell your stories, gain support, offer your gifts and skills as a volunteer or participant, and steadily find your own unique place within the LGBT community which reaches far beyond the commercial interests of the Village.